jpsca/tcom/docs/en/docs/guide/index.md

 For example, if the filename es `PersonForm.jinja`, the name of the component is `PersonForm` and can be used like `<PersonForm>...</PersonForm>`.

-A component can begin with a Jinja comment where it declare what attributes it takes.
-Some of these attributes might have a default value (making them optional):
+A component can begin with a Jinja comment where it declare what arguments it takes.
+Some of these arguments might have a default value (making them optional):

 ```html+jinja
 {#def title, message='Hi' #}